 The Apple Watch Series 8 is the standard Apple Watch that you've come to know and love over the years.
 It has a few new features, like Crash Detection and a processor that's about 20% faster than previous generations.
 It's admittedly not as exciting of a new product as the super rugged Apple Watch Ultra, which you can even go diving with, but that doesn't mean that you automatically should get the Apple Watch Ultra.
 Let's dive into the specific differences to see which watch is right for you.

 Apple Watch Ultra vs. Series 8: Design, colors, and finishes

-To start, the Apple Watch Series 8 has the same design as the previous generation.
+To start, our Apple Watch Series 8 review notes that the latest model carries the same design as the previous generation.
 It comes in two case sizes — 41mm and 45mm — and offers aluminum or stainless steel finishes.
 The aluminum comes in four colors, Midnight, Starlight, PRODUCT(RED), and silver; while the stainless steel comes in silver, gold, and Graphite.

 Of course, the Apple Watch Ultra is a whole different story offering a brand new rugged design we haven't seen on the Apple Watch before.
 It's got a 49mm case, so the screen is larger than the biggest Series 8, and it's completely flat.
 The Ultra also looks a far bit different thanks to its extra protection around the Digital Crown and Side button on the right side of the watch.

 Over on the other side of the watch, there's a new Action button.
 It's a customizable button that can offer one-touch access to many features.
 Apple specifically mentioned the ability to start a workout or move to the next interval of a custom workout, but we expect it can do a lot more than we know right now.

 The Apple Watch Ultra only comes in a titanium case and one color, meaning you have fewer options for personalization.

 Apple Watch Ultra vs. Series 8: Internals and specs